Error 403 in Web Scraping: 7 Easy Solutions and Examples

 Yet, you can manipulate your User Agent (UA) string to appear like that of Chrome or any browser.
 In Python Requests, just pass the fake User Agent as part of the headers parameters in your request.

-Let's see how to set a User Agent in Python by adding the new UA in the headers object, which is used to make the request:
+Let's see how to set a User Agent in Python by adding the new UA in the headers object used to make the request.
+We'll send a request to HTTPBin, a test endpoint that returns your current User Agent:

 Example